 Anxiety - especially panic attacks and severe anxiety reactions - overwhelm the brain.
 They can cause severe physical and emotional responses, and in some cases it may feel as though your brain is firing on all ends.

 One of the worries that people have is that their anxiety is causing a seizure.
 Others already know they have a seizure disorder, and worry that anxiety may make it worse.
 Still others are concerned that their epilepsy may be causing their panic attacks.
 We explore all of these briefly in this article.

 Those with anxiety have a tendency to fear the worst.
 Those with panic attacks even more so.
 Anxiety causes the brain to focus on worst case scenarios, and unfortunately that means that if you have a panic attack you're more prone to believing it's caused by something worse - something like a seizure.

 Anxiety Can Cause Seizures in Those With Epilepsy

-If you have already been diagnosed as epileptic then yes, anxiety can cause seizures.
+If you have already been diagnosed with epilepsy then yes, anxiety can cause seizures.
 Severe stress is a very common seizure trigger, and those with severe anxiety often experience severe stress.

-However, it should be noted that this is far more common with those that already have epilepsy.
+However, it should be noted that this is far more common with those who already have epilepsy.
 It is very rare for someone to have their first seizure as a result of anxiety.
-Those that already have epilepsy are usually aware of the risks.
+Those who already have epilepsy are usually aware of the risks.

 Similarly, the age groups are very different.
 Most people have their first panic attacks in their early to mid-twenties (give or take a few years).
 They may also have panic attacks as a response to pregnancy or stress.